k-hench/three_seas_39/docs/piemap.md

   set_names(nm = c('Reef', 'Mangrove'))
 ```

-To put the compass on the map we read the svg file into R.
+To put the compass on the map, we read the svg file into R.

 ```r